ahdis/ch-rad-poc/input/pagecontent/usecase-english.md

 The RAD-Order document will be stored on the FHIR Server as a [FHIR Bundle](http://hl7.org/fhir/bundle.html).

-The Placer App creates a Task Resource on the FHIR Server with the input referenced to the FHIR Bundle.
+The Placer App creates a Task Resource on the FHIR Server with the focus referencing the FHIR Bundle.
 If the order contains references to the previous Imaging Results, they are also added as additional input elements.
-*(TODO: This is not yet done on the Placer app and needs to be created).*

 [Example order represented as a task](Task-task-order1.json.html) with referencing the bundle and imaging source.
 Status of the task is set to ready.